Kahlain/bpmn-analysis/README.md

-# 📊 Inocta BPM Analysis v2.0.0
+# 📊 Inocta BPM Analysis v3.5.0

 A powerful, interactive web application for analyzing BPMN (Business Process Model and Notation) XML files to extract business insights, calculate costs, and provide comprehensive KPI analysis for process optimization.

-> **🚀 Version 2.0.0 - Major Release**: Complete UI/UX overhaul with enterprise-grade features and professional user experience!
+> **🚀 Version 3.5.0 - Enhanced Release**: Advanced task analysis with comprehensive table views, documentation status tracking, and improved task health monitoring!

 > **🌐 Public Repository**: This project is now open source and available for the community!